Squashed!: Viewership

+Critical response

 "Squashed!" received positive critical reviews.
 Tony Betti of Laughing Place rated the episode an 8.5 out of 10, stating that the episode is a "great welcome back for the series."
 Furthermore, he later listed it as one of his favorites from the third season.
 Jeanine Yamanaka of AllEars.net gave a positive review, stating that the episode is "fun, fast-paced, and not too scary for younger viewers, as it becomes quickly evident the head-munching leaves no permanent damage."
 Tessa Smith of Mama's Geeky also gave a positive review, stating, "when it comes to Halloween specials, there is something they always need to be — spooky!
 And Big City Greens Halloween special does a great job of that.
 There are jump scares, a truly scary plot, and a lot of fun costumes."